 The For You page is each user’s gateway into TikTok trends and popular culture.
 It is where the TikTok algorithm comes to life, and you are shown a wide spectrum of content from various niches.

-Sometimes you may be shown content that you don’t like, and you can send a signal to TikTok to stop showing you that type of content by long pressing the video and selecting “Not interested,” which will gradually change your For You page (although you may need to select this for multiple videos in order to convey your preferences over the long term).
+Sometimes you may be shown content that you don’t like, and you can send a signal to TikTok to stop showing you that type of content by long pressing the video and selecting “Not interested,” which gradually changes your For You page (although you may need to select this for multiple videos in order to convey your preferences over the long term).

 You are more likely to see content from accounts that you follow, so follower growth is still a fairly important factor in social entertainment, but it is no longer the single determiner of success as it once was.